codica2/mina-multideploy/README.md

 ```ruby
 bundle exec rails multideploy:prepare
 ```
-You will get two files `multideploy` and `server_deploy.rb` at working directory (tmp/deploy by default).
-Check them and run `./tmp/deploy/multideploy`.
+You will get file `servers_deploy.rb` at working directory (tmp/deploy by default).
+Check it and run `ruby ./tmp/deploy/server_deploy.rb`.

 ### Automatic deploy
 Run this command: